 - Febreze (diluted)

 As far as I know, just about any liquid that smells good will smell even better when it is heated.
-This is much more efficient than leaving the stove on for hours to boil potpourri, too.
+This is safer and more efficient than leaving the stove on for hours to boil potpourri, too.

-It is also kind of a cheat, but a good cheat.
-If you are desparate to convince someone that you have been cleaning house, heating a cleaning mixture (dilute it first, trust me!) can make it seem like you've been slaving away all day over a hot mop.
+It's a cheat, but a good cheat.
+Heating a cleaning mixture (dilute it first, trust me!) can make it seem like you've been slaving away all day over a hot mop.

 Candle warmers are cheap too, so you can have several working at once to help make you seem like the domestic goddess (or god) that you know you really are.